noppanut15/depthviz/README.md

 Import the generated overlay video into your preferred video editing software and combine it with your original dive footage.
 Adjust the blending and position of the overlay to suit your video style.
 > [Watch this tutorial](https://www.youtube.com/watch?v=ZggKrWk98Ag) on how to import an overlay video in CapCut Desktop.

+## How It Works
+`depthviz` works by parsing dive log data exported from various dive computers and generating an overlay video that displays depth information.

+The data collected by dive computers is actually in the form of absolute pressure, which includes both atmospheric pressure and hydrostatic pressure.

+To determine the depth, we use the hydrostatic pressure equation:

+\[ \text{Hydrostatic Pressure} = \text{Absolute Pressure} - \text{Atmospheric Pressure} \]

+The hydrostatic pressure is then used to calculate the depth in meters.
+This calculation also involves the water density, which can vary depending on the type of water (freshwater, saltwater, etc.).
+Currently, `depthviz` uses water density according to the EN13319 standard, which is a European CE standard for dive computers.
+The EN13319 standard assumes a water density of 1019.7 kg/m³.

+> [!TIP]
+> The EN13319 standard is a European CE standard for dive computers, which ensures the accuracy and reliability of depth measurements.
+For more information, you can refer to [EN13319 standard](https://standards.iteh.ai/catalog/standards/cen/5d35e933-ca50-4d80-8c9d-631f5597b784/en-13319-2000).

+The fluid pressure formula is then used to understand the relationship between pressure, depth, and density in a fluid.
+The formula is:

+\[ P = \rho g h \]

+Where:
+- \( P \) is the fluid pressure,
+- \( \rho \) is the density of the fluid,
+- \( g \) is the acceleration due to gravity (9.80665 m/s²),
+- \( h \) is the height (or depth) of the fluid column.

+This formula helps in calculating the pressure exerted by a fluid at a given depth, which is essential for determining the depth from the pressure data recorded by dive computers.

+The steps involved in generating the depth overlay video are as follows:
+1. **Parse Dive Log Data**: The dive log data is parsed to extract time and depth information.
+2. **Calculate Depth**: The depth is calculated using the hydrostatic pressure equation and the EN13319 water density standard.
+3. **Generate Overlay Video**: An overlay video is generated that displays the calculated depth information at the corresponding times.

 ## Contribution